Unsubscribe at anytime. We send 1-2 emails per week or less.

 The Lakewood Comprehensive Plan establishes the goals and policies that serve as the foundation for this Zoning Ordinance.

-As shown. the proposal Is clearly not consistent with the goals and policies of the Comprehensive Plan nor with the Purposes and Intents of this Zoning Ordinance.
-Therefore, it would be illegal to approve the proposal unless it is revised to be consistent with the Purposes and Intents of this Zoning Ordinance.
+As shown above, the proposal is clearly not consistent with the goals and policies of the Comprehensive Plan nor with the Purposes and Intents of this Zoning Ordinance.
+Therefore, it would be an abuse of discretion to approve the proposal unless it is revised to satisfy the ‘reasonable person standard’.